Meet the Instructors

 Business Name: Cheryl C Perez Enterprises

-Business Type: Cheryl C Perez Enterprises provides consulting, coaching and online training programs to entrepreneurs, nonprofits and small business owners who want to develop and build the "Strategies, Structures, Systems and Squads" (her 4S Freedom Framework).
+Business Type: Consulting, coaching and online training programs for entrepreneurs, nonprofits and small business owners who want to develop and build the "Strategies, Structures, Systems and Squads" (her 4S Freedom Framework)

 Website: cherylcperez.com